uptoratlen/tpLinkM4Reboot/README.md

 * Get tpLinkM4Reboot.py and tplinkm4.json from this repository
 ```
 Click on "Code" (green button on top), than select "Download ZIP"
-Extract the Content to some writeable folder.
+Extract the Content to some writable folder.
 Eg. ~/tplink
 ```

 # Usage